nep-pack/NonlinearEigenproblems.jl/docs/src/index.md

 !!! note
     All the NEP-solvers have considerble documentation easily available.
-    Every NEP-solver has documentation is accompanied with at least one example, and references to where the research papers, which we strongly recommend you to cite if you use the method.
+    Every NEP-solver has documentation accompanied with at least one example, and references to corresponding research papers, which we strongly recommend you to cite if you use the method.
-    This is available to you in Julia's documentation.
+    This is available to you in Julia's repl-prompt.
 Type `?mslp` and you will see an example how to use `mslp` and that citation credit should go to *A. Ruhe, Algorithms for the nonlinear eigenvalue problem, SIAM J. Numer.
 Anal.
     10 (1973) 674-689*.
 This documentation is the same as the online documentation